vhurna/azure_task_17_work_with_dns/README.md

 ## Requirements

-In this task, you will need to write and run a Powershell script, which deploys a virtual machines and uses custom script VM extention to deploy a web app:
+In this task, you will need to update existing PowerShell script `task.ps1`.
+The original script deploys 2 virtual machines:

-1. Write your script code to the file `task.ps1` in this repository:

-    - In script, you should assume that you are already logged in to Azure and using correct subscription (don't use commands 'Connect-AzAccount' and 'Set-AzContext', if needed - just run them on your computer before running the script).

-    - Script already have code, which deploys a VM.
-Update the code so it will deploy a web app from this repo using a custom script VM extention.

-    - To deploy an extention, use [Set-AzVMExtention](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux?tabs=azure-powershell#azure-powershell-1) comandlet.

-    - Extention should run a script `install-app.sh`, which should be loaded from your fork of this repo.
-In your for, the script will be available by the URL: `https://raw.githubusercontent.com/<your-github-username>/azure_task_12_deploy_app_with_vm_extention/main/install-app.sh`

-    - Make sure to review and update script `install-app.sh` - it should clone your fork of this repo to the VM.
-Take a note, that as `install-app.sh` will be downloaded by your VM from the GitHub, you need to commit and push changes to it before running the Powershell code which deploys the extention.
+- `webserver`, used to host the todo web app.
+It's deployed in a subnet `web`, without public IP.
+- `jumpbox`, used as a dedicated virtual machine for managemen of `webserver`.
+It is deployed to separate subnet, has public IP, and allows connecting to it through SSH.

+In this task, you need to deploy a private DNS zone `todo.ornottodo`, create a DNS record in it:

+1. Review the script `task.ps1`.

+2. Add deployment of private DNS zone `or.nottodo`.
+To deploy a private DNS zone, use comandlet [New-AzPrivateDnsZone](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednszone?view=azps-12.0.0).

+3. Don't forget to add linking of newly-created DNS zone to the virtual network, where VMs are deployed - you can do it with comandlet [New-AzPrivateDnsVirtualNetworkLink](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsvirtualnetworklink?view=azps-12.0.0).
+Make sure to enable [auto-registration](https://learn.microsoft.com/en-us/azure/dns/private-dns-autoregistration) feature when creating a link.

+4. Add creating of a CNAME record in the private DNS zone - for that use comandlet [New-AzPrivateDnsRecordSet](https://learn.microsoft.com/en-us/powershell/module/az.privatedns/new-azprivatednsrecordset?view=azps-12.0.0).
+CNAME should point domain `todo.or.nottodo` to the domain, `webserver` virtual machine will get with auto-registration in the private DNS zone.

-2. When script is ready, run it to deploy resources to your subcription.
-Make sure that script is working without errors, and that application is available on port 8080 after you run the script.
-To verify that web application is running, open in a web browser the following URL: `http://<your-public-ip-DNS-name>:8080`.
+5. When script is ready, run it to deploy resources to your subcription.

+6. To test yourself, connect to the `jumbox` VM with SSH, and test with curl, if you can get to the todo web app by it's domain name `todo.or.nottodo` (app will be running on port 8080, so you will need to use the following URL for curl: "http://todo.or.nottodo:8080/").

-3. Run artifacts generation script `scripts/generate-artifacts.ps1`.
+7. Run artifacts generation script `scripts/generate-artifacts.ps1`.

-4. Test yourself using the script `scripts/validate-artifacts.ps1`.
+8. Test yourself using the script `scripts/validate-artifacts.ps1`.

-5. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.
+9. Make sure that changes to both `task.ps1` and `result.json` are commited to the repo, and sumbit the solution for a review.

-6. When solution is validated, delete resources you deployed with the powershell script - you won't need them for the next tasks.
+10. When solution is validated, delete resources you deployed with the powershell script - you won't need them for the next tasks.